Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 Duration: 1

-In this quickstart, we'll show how to build a RAG with the full snowflake stack including [Cortex LLM Functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions), [Cortex Search](https://github.com/Snowflake-Labs/cortex-search?tab=readme-ov-file), and [TruLens](https://www.trulens.org/) observability.
+In this quickstart, you'll get started with LLMOps by building a RAG by combining [Cortex LLM Functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) and [Cortex Search](https://github.com/Snowflake-Labs/cortex-search?tab=readme-ov-file), and then using [TruLens](https://www.trulens.org/) to add observability and guardrails.

-In addition, we'll show how to run TruLens feedback functions with Cortex as the [feedback provider](https://www.trulens.org/trulens_eval/api/provider/), and how to [log TruLens traces and evaluation metrics to a Snowflake table](https://www.trulens.org/trulens_eval/tracking/logging/where_to_log/log_in_snowflake/#logging-in-snowflake).
+Along the way, you will also learn how run TruLens feedback functions with Snowflake Cortex as the [feedback provider](https://www.trulens.org/trulens_eval/api/provider/), and how to [log TruLens traces and evaluation metrics to a Snowflake table](https://www.trulens.org/trulens_eval/tracking/logging/where_to_log/log_in_snowflake/#logging-in-snowflake).
 Last, we'll show how to use [TruLens guardrails](https://www.trulens.org/trulens_eval/guardrails/) for filtering retrieved context and reducing hallucination.

+### What are Cortex LLM Functions?

+[Snowflake Cortex](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) gives you instant access to industry-leading large language models (LLMs) trained by researchers at companies like Mistral, Reka, Meta, and Google, including Snowflake Arctic, an open enterprise-grade model developed by Snowflake.

+### What is Cortex Search?

+Cortex Search enables low-latency, high-quality search over your Snowflake data.
+Cortex Search powers a broad array of search experiences for Snowflake users including Retrieval Augmented Generation (RAG) applications leveraging Large Language Models (LLMs).

+Cortex Search gets you up and running with a vector and keyword-based search engine on your text data in minutes, without having to worry about embedding, infrastructure maintenance, search quality parameter tuning, or ongoing index refreshes.
+This means you can spend less time on infrastructure and search quality tuning, and more time developing high-quality chat and search experiences using your data.

+### What is TruLens?

+[TruLens](https://www.trulens.org/) is a library for tracking and evaluating Generative AI applications.
+It provides an extensive set of feedback functions to systematically measure the quality of your LLM based applications.
+It also traces the internal steps of your application, and allows you to run feedback functions on any internal step.
+Feedback function results can be examined in a TruLens dashboard, or used at runtime as guardrails.

 ## Setup